Last Update: July 20, 2023

 Tampons can also have plastic within the product.
 Mainstream tampons commonly are made with either rayon or a viscose-cotton blend, with an overwrap made from polypropylene—the same plastic used to make lunch boxes.
 Polypropylene does not biodegrade.

 Plastic tampon applicators are also a source of considerable plastic pollution.
 Unfortunately, even eco-minded consumers who are trying to do the right thing by buying so-called ‘plant-based plastic’ tampon applicators are being hoodwinked.

 Greenpeace Research Laboratories tested three ‘plant-based’ plastic applicators and found them all to be polyethylene—and chemically identical to applicators sold as normal oil-based plastic.
-You can read Natracare’s report, Applicators Unwrapped, here.
+For more, you can read Natracare’s report, Applicators Unwrapped.